From the planar limit to M-theory

 \item When there is no singularity and phase transition separating the planar and very strongly coupled regions, expectation values of observables in the very strongly coupled large-$N$ limit can be obtained by the analytic continuation from those in the 't Hooft limit.

 \end{enumerate}

 To explain our conjecture more concretely, let us consider the free energy as an example.
 In the 't Hooft limit, it can be expanded as $F=\sum_{g=0}^\infty F_g(\lambda)/N^{2g-2}$.
-The conjecture 1 claims the existence of a certain $1/N$-expansion in the very strong coupled region, which is not necessarily in powers of $1/N^2$ and is different from the genus expansion in general.
-For example, for 4d ${\cal N}=4$ $SU(N)$ super Yang-Mills (SYM) theory with the very strong coupling $\lambda\sim N^a\,\, (a>0)$ satisfying $1\ll\lambda\ll N$, the genus expansion $F=\sum_{g=0}^\infty F_g(\lambda)/N^{2g-2}$ is justified as the $g_s$-expansion in the dual string theory, though the coefficients $F_g(\lambda)$ is $N$-dependent (for the detail see Evidence 2 below).
-One can then rearrange it to a new $1/N$-expansion.
-Our conjecture claims the existence of a similar $1/N$-expansion even when the dual gravity description is not available.
-The conjecture 2 claims the higher genus terms of the 't Hooft expansion do not contribute to the leading part of this new $1/N$ expansion in the very strong coupled region.
-The conjecture 3 means that, as long as there is no singularity separating the 't Hooft large-$N$ limit and very strongly coupled large-$N$ limit, the expression in the latter is obtained by simply substituting $\lambda\sim N^a$ to the expression in the 't Hooft limit and picking up the leading order term in $1/N$.
-In the following we provide some evidence supporting this conjecture.
+Conjecture 1 claims the existence of a certain $1/N$ expansion in the very strongly coupled region, which is not necessarily in powers of $1/N^2$ and is different from the genus expansion in general.
+For example, for 4D ${\cal N}=4$ $SU(N)$ SYM with the very strong coupling $\lambda\sim N^a\,\, (a>0)$ satisfying $1\ll\lambda\ll N$, the genus expansion $F=\sum_{g=0}^\infty F_g(\lambda)/N^{2g-2}$ is justified as the $g_s$ expansion in the dual string theory, though the coefficients $F_g(\lambda)$ is $N$ dependent (for the detail, see evidence 2 below).
+One can then rearrange it to a new $1/N$ expansion.
+Our conjecture claims the existence of a similar $1/N$ expansion even when the dual gravity description is not available.
+Conjecture 2 claims the higher genus terms of the 't Hooft expansion do not contribute to the leading part of this new $1/N$ expansion in the very strongly coupled region.
+Conjecture 3 means that, as long as there is no singularity separating the 't Hooft large-$N$ limit and very strongly coupled large-$N$ limit, the expression in the latter is obtained by simply substituting $\lambda\sim N^a$ to the expression in the 't Hooft limit and picking up the leading order term in $1/N$.
+In the following we provide some evidence supporting this conjecture. \subparagraph*{\it Evidence 1: Exact results from the localization method.---} For some quantities protected by supersymmetry, we can confirm the validity of the analytic continuation from calculations purely on the gauge theory side.
+For example, in the Aharony, Bergman, Jafferis and Maldacena (ABJM) theory \cite{Aharony:2008ug}, we can use the localization technique to obtain the exact expression for the free energy \cite{Kapustin:2009kz}\cite{Drukker:2010nc, Fuji:2011km,Herzog:2010hf,Marino:2011eh} and circular Wilson loops \cite{Klemm:2012ii} for any $\lambda$ and $N$.
+Especially in the 't Hooft limit the leading part of the free energy is given by $(\sqrt{2}\pi/3)N^2/\sqrt{\lambda}$ \cite{Drukker:2010nc}, while the higher genus contributions are $(c_g\,\lambda^{2(g-1)}+\cdots)/N^{2(g-1)}$ \cite{Marino:2011eh}, where $c_g$ are order one constants for $g\ge1$.
+The explicit formulas show the same expression holds even at $a>0$ by substituting $\lambda \sim N^a$, and thus the very strongly coupled large-$N$ limit is smoothly connected from the planar limit (note that $\lambda\le N$ in the ABJM theory by definition).
+A similar argument holds for the free energy and the 1/2 Bogomol'nyi-Prasad-Sommerfield (BPS) circular Wilson loops of the 4D $\mathcal{N}=4$ SYM \cite{Pestun:2007rz}.
+In this case, the planar dominance and the analytic continuation from the planar limit are valid at least at $\lambda\ll N^2$ \cite{Drukker:2000rr}.